Virginia vs. Wisconsin College Basketball Predictions & Picks - November 20

 Virginia Performance Insights

-- Last season Virginia was 24th-best in the nation in assists with 15.7 per game.
+- Virginia was 24th-best in the nation in assists (15.7 per game) last season.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.